codehub-learn/development-environment-setup/jakarta-21-angular-netbeans-mysql.md

 1. Download and install the [VSCode](https://code.visualstudio.com/download) editor (free software).
 2. Download and install an **LTS** version of [Node.js](https://nodejs.org/) (free software).

-Angular applications require an LTS version of Node.js in order to work properly; non-LTS version will not work as required.
+Angular applications require an LTS version of Node.js in order to work properly; non-LTS versions will not work as required.
 To verify that you have installed Node.js correctly, type the command `node -v` in a command line window and you should see the installed version of Node.js

-For Windows users: if the previous command is not working, verify that the path of the npm executable has been added to your PATH environment variable.
+For Windows users: if the previous command gives an error, verify that the path of the node executable has been added to your PATH environment variable.

 ## NPM

 **Npm** is already included in Node.js.
 To verify that you have it, type the command `npm -v` in a command line window and you should see the installed npm version.

-For Windows users: if the previous command is not working, verify that the path of the npm executable has been added to your PATH environment variable.
+For Windows users: if the previous command gives an error, verify that the path of the npm executable has been added to your PATH environment variable.

 ## Other tools
 1. Download and install **[Git Version Control](https://git-scm.com/downloads)** (free software).
 If you do not have the latest version of git, it is highly recommended that you update to the latest version.